THIS HOMEMADE PEACH CRISP MADE WITH TANGERINE, AND CINNAMON ESSENTIAL OIL IS HEALTHY AND LOADED WITH DELICIOUS FLAVOR.

 Cast-iron is my favorite cookware and I use it for almost all my dishes.
 They are old fashion but a kitchen must-have in my opinion.
 It’s heavy-duty, non-stick, and it distributes heat evenly.
 Knowing that non-stick cookware was unhealthy when I first got married, I had all stainless steel, with the exception of one non-stick skillet for pancakes and eggs.
 I was able to throw that non-stick skillet out and replace it with cast iron.

-The key to cooking with cast iron is preheating and a well-seasoned skillet.
+The key to cooking with cast iron is preheating a well-seasoned skillet.
 Seasoning your skillet is simple.
-Rub it down with coconut oil and bake at 375 degrees for one hour.
+Rub it down with coconut oil and bake upside down at 375 degrees for one hour.
 Put a pan under your skillet to catch the oil drippings and let the skillet cool in the oven before removing it.

 Before putting food in your skillet, make sure it’s piping hot.
 I test it by dropping some water on it, and if it sizzles, I know it’s ready for use.
 By doing this, your cast iron skillet will be non-stick and a breeze to clean.